narinp17/IN4MATX-GROUP-9/README.md

 #### Meeting 3 (May 1, 2026) / In-person discussion

+We paid attention to the slides the TA presented.

 #### Meeting 4 (May 8, 2026) / In-person discussion
 Project update for HW 2 (Architecture)